bparanj/crystal/electronics/book/ideal-component.md

 ## Ideal Inductor

-From a TRIZ perspective, an ideal inductor would be designed according to the principle of *Ideality*, which seeks to maximize useful functions while minimizing negative effects, resources, and complexities.
+From a TRIZ perspective, an ideal inductor would be designed according to the principle of Ideality, which seeks to maximize useful functions while minimizing negative effects, resources, and complexities.

 For an inductor, the key considerations are: